The Trojan Brothers (film)

-The Trojan Brothers is a 1946 British comedy film directed by Maclean Rogers and starring Patricia Burke, David Farrar and Bobby Howes.
-It is an adaptation of the 1944 novel of the same title by Pamela Hansford Johnson.
+The Trojan Brothers (also known as Murder in the Footlights) is a 1946 British comedy film directed by Maclean Rogers and starring Patricia Burke, David Farrar and Bobby Howes.
+It was written by Irwin Reiner and Rogers adapted from the 1944 novel of the same title by Pamela Hansford Johnson.

 Synopsis

 The two halves of a London music hall act performing together as a pantomime horse have a sharp falling out when one of them begins a relationship with an attractive society woman.